 4. What flight qualities of what type of helicopter wow you the most?

 MF: The aerobatic qualities of the BO105 are awesome!
 Fascinating what this helicopter is capable of, especially if you know how difficult it is to control a helicopter.
-It’s really sensational what Rainer and Blacky get it to do!
+It's very special to be given the opportunity to do something so unique.

 5. Is there any single technical or design feature of your helicopter that fascinates you most?